3D Printing Service

 Additive manufacturing for precision prototypes and end-use production parts

 ISO 9001:2015 | AS9100D | ITAR Registered

 Looking for more than a desktop 3D printer can provide?
 Need an alternative to your in-house capabilities?
 Our industrial 3D printing service ensures accuracy and repeatability so you get highly precise parts—every time.
 At Protolabs, additive manufacturing is designed for functional prototypes, complex designs, and production components in as fast as 1 day.

-Stereolithography (SL) uses an ultraviolet laser that draws on the surface of liquid thermoset resin to create thousands of thin layers until final parts are formed.
+Stereolithography (SLA) uses an ultraviolet laser that draws on the surface of liquid thermoset resin to create thousands of thin layers until final parts is formed.

 PolyJet uses a jetting process where small droplets of liquid photopolymer are sprayed from multiple jets onto a build platform and cured in layers that form elastomeric parts.

 Selective Laser Sintering (SLS)

 Selective laser sintering (SLS) uses a CO2 laser that fuses nylon-based powder, layer by layer until final thermoplastic parts are built.

 Multi Jet Fusion selectively applies fusing and detailing agents across a bed of nylon powder, which are fused in thousands of layers by heating elements into a solid functional component.